shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 - WEATHER: The weather conditions during the time of the collision
 - ROADCOND: The condition of the road during the collision
 - LIGHTCOND: The light conditions during the collision
+- SPEEDING: Whether or not speeding was a factor in the collision

 ### Target Variable